 SpecFlow+ LivingDoc is an Azure DevOps extension for SpecFlow that allows you to view your Gherkin feature files directly in Azure DevOps.

 What is SpecFlow?

 SpecFlow is an open source BDD/ATDD tool that allows .NET development teams to define, manage and execute automated acceptance tests.
 These tests are defined using the human-readable Gherkin syntax.
 Because these tests are written in a natural language, they can easily be understood by all stakeholders.
 SpecFlow provides the glue that binds these human-readable specifications to the application code, allowing tests to be executed automatically.
-SpecFlow+ is a series of paid extensions to SpecFlow that add additional features.
+SpecFlow+ is a series of free extensions to SpecFlow that add additional features.
 SpecFlow+ includes SpecFlow+ Runner, a dedicated test runner for SpecFlow, SpecFlow+ Excel, which allows specifications or example data to be defined in Excel, and of course SpecFlow+ LivingDoc.